-Download PDF Version (525 KB)
+Download PDF (394 KB)

-- Well-developed organizational and priority management skills;
+- Superior organizational and time-management skills;

 - A commitment to maintaining high quality publicly funded public education and to the contribution of unions to society.